Coronation Street: In popular culture

 The British rock band Queen produced a single "I Want to Break Free" in 1984 that reached number 3 in the UK Singles Chart.
-The song is memorable for its music video in which the band members dressed in women's clothing, which parodied characters in Coronation Street and is considered an homage to the show.
+The song is memorable for its music video in which the band members dressed in women's clothing, which parodied characters in Coronation Street and is considered a homage to the show.
 The video depicts Freddie Mercury as a housewife, loosely based on Bet Lynch, who wants to "break free" from his life.
 Although Lynch was a blonde in the soap opera, Mercury thought he would look too silly as a blonde and chose a dark wig.
 Guitarist Brian May plays another, more relaxed housewife based on Hilda Ogden.

 In December 2022, the American singer Bob Dylan was offered a cameo on Coronation Street after revealing to The Wall Street Journal that he is a fan of the ITV soap.

 Sponsorship

 Cadbury was the first sponsor of Coronation Street, beginning in July 1996.
-In the summer of 2006, Cadbury Trebor Bassetts had to recall over one million chocolate bars, due to suspected salmonella contamination, and Coronation Street stopped the sponsorship for several months.
-In 2006, Cadbury did not renew their contract, but agreed to sponsor the show until Coronation Street found a new sponsor.
+In summer 2006, Cadbury Trebor Bassetts had to recall more than one million chocolate bars, owing to suspected salmonella contamination, and Coronation Street stopped the sponsorship for several months.
+In 2006, Cadbury did not renew its contract, but agreed to sponsor the show until Coronation Street found a new sponsor.

 Harveys then sponsored Coronation Street from 30 September 2007 until December 2012.
 In the Coronation Street: Romanian Holiday film, Roy and Hayley Cropper are filmed in front of a Harveys store, and in Coronation Street: A Knights Tale, a Harveys truck can be seen driving past Mary Taylor's motorhome.
-Compare The Market took over as sponsor from 26 November 2012 until 30 November 2020.
+Compare the Market took over as sponsor from 26 November 2012 until 30 November 2020.
 On 10 December 2020, it was announced that Argos would be the new sponsor of Coronation Street, starting on 1 January 2021.

 In November 2011, a Nationwide Building Society ATM in Dev Alahan's corner shop became the first use of paid-for product placement in a UK primetime show.
 In 2018, the shop fronts of Co-Op and Costa Coffee were added to the sets, along with characters using shopping bags with the respective logos on as props.

 Hyundai have been the sponsor since January 2015 in the Republic of Ireland, aired on Virgin Media One.
+This ended in March 2026 and the show currently has no sponsor in Ireland.